Jean-Claude Van Damme: 1989–1999: International stardom

-Van Damme and Hyams re-teamed for Universal' on Sudden Death released in 1995.
-Van Damme plays a French Canadian-born firefighter with the Pittsburgh Fire Bureau who suffered a personal crisis after he was unable to save a young girl from a house fire.
-Now removed from active duty, Darren has become demoted to being fire marshal for the Pittsburgh Civic Arena, where a gang of terrorists are holding U.S. Vice President and several other VIPs hostage in a luxury suite during a game.
+Van Damme and Hyams re-teamed for Universal's Sudden Death, released in 1995.
+Van Damme portrays a French Canadian-born firefighter with the Pittsburgh Fire Bureau who suffered a personal crisis after he was unable to save a young girl from a house fire.
+Now removed from active duty, he has become demoted to being fire marshal for the Pittsburgh Civic Arena, where a gang of terrorists are holding U.S. Vice President and several other VIPs hostage in a luxury suite during a game.
+The movie was a modest success.

-In 1996, Van Damme starred and turned director for The Quest.
+In 1996, he starred and directed The Quest.
+The film, though it under-performed domestically, did better internationally at the box-office and was a commercial success.
 That year, he appeared in the TV show Friends in the two-part episode "The One After the Superbowl".
 He also starred in Maximum Risk, the first American film directed by Ringo Lam, and their first collaboration.
+The film was mildly successful at the box office.

-Van Damme's first box office bomb since he became a star was Double Team (1997), a buddy film with basketball superstar Dennis Rodman.
+He followed up with Double Team (1997), a sci fi action film with basketball superstar Dennis Rodman.
 It was Hong Kong director Tsui Hark's American debut.

-In 1998, he and Hark reunited on Knock Off.
-Also that year, Van Damme acted in the costume action film, Legionnaire.
+In 1998, he and Hark reunited on Knock Off, a box-office flop.
+Also that year, Van Damme acted in the war film Legionnaire.
 Despite a $35 million budget, it was not released theatrically in the US, only overseas.

-In 1999, Van Damme starred in Universal Soldier: The Return, (1999), where he returns as Luc Deveraux.
-That year he also starred in Inferno.
+In 1999, he starred in Universal Soldier: The Return, (1999), where he returns as Luc Deveraux.
+The movie did poorly at the box office debuting at #4, which proved to be his last theatrical release until JCVD in 2008.
+That year he also starred in Inferno (1999).

-2000s: Subsequent films
+2000–2007: Switch to direct-to-video

 Released in 2001, Replicant is the second collaboration between Van Damme and director Ringo Lam, and the fifth time that Van Damme has starred in a dual role.
 It co-stars Michael Rooker.
 Also that year he starred in The Order, directed by Sheldon Lettich, and written by Van Damme.

-In 2002 he starred in Derailed.
+In 2002, he starred in Derailed.
 In Hell is a 2003 American prison action film directed by Ringo Lam.
 It is the third collaboration between Van Damme and Lam.
 Van Damme plays an American working overseas in Magnitogorsk, Russia.
-That same year, Van Damme employed his dancing training in the music video for Bob Sinclar's "Kiss My Eyes".
+That same year, he employed his dancing training in the music video for Bob Sinclar's "Kiss My Eyes".

 His 2004 film was Wake of Death, an action film directed by Philippe Martinez.
 Ringo Lam was the original director, but he left the project after a few weeks of filming in Canada.
 It co-stars Simon Yam, Valerie Tian, Tony Schiena, etc.

 In 2005, he played himself in the French film Narco.
 In 2006, he starred in Second in Command directed by Simon Fellows, and The Hard Corps directed by Sheldon Lettich.

-In 2007, played a small role in The Exam, a Turkish comedy-drama film directed by Ömer Faruk Sorak.
+In 2007, he played a small role in The Exam, a Turkish comedy-drama film directed by Ömer Faruk Sorak.
 Also that year he starred in Until Death.